Joseph Yablonski: Portrayal in popular culture

 Barbara Kopple's 1976 documentary Harlan County USA included a segment on Yablonski's murder and its aftermath.
 It also includes the song "Cold Blooded Murder" (also known as "The Yablonski Murder"), sung by Hazel Dickens.
 The complex problem of the coal mining industry and the distribution of profits between the corporation and its labor force is covered well in this documentary.

 John Sayles's novel Union Dues (1977) is a fictional account of miners fighting for proper union representation in 1969.
 The Boyle-Yablonski dispute is a sub-plot which several characters mention, expressing their opinions of unions and corruption.

 The 1986 HBO television movie Act of Vengeance was about the union struggle and the murders.
 Wilford Brimley played Boyle and Charles Bronson (a native of Ehrenfeld in the western Pennsylvania mining region) portrayed Yablonski.

 An episode of FBI: The Untold Stories was devoted to this case.

 Mark A Bradley's 2020 book Blood Runs Coal - The Yablonski Murders and the Battle for the United Mine Workers of America covers Yablonski's presidential campaign, the murders and the subsequent murder trials.
 Cillian Murphy will star in and produce a film based on Bradley's book for Universal Pictures.

 Robert K. Tanenbaum's 2023 book Coal Country Killing is about the murders and subsequent trials from the point of view of the special prosecutor appointed for the cases.

+Coal Survivor, a 2025 eight-episode series of the podcast Shadow Kingdom, hosted by Nicolo Majnoni.
+It features interviews with Chip Yablonski and many figures involved in the labor movement that sprung up following the murder of Jock Yablonski.